bessouat/genereek/README.md

 #The data manager module

-The data module is a <a href="system/addons/modules/data.js">piece of javascript</a> set to manage data in the page.
+The data module is a <a target="_blank" href="system/addons/modules/data.js">piece of javascript</a> set to manage data in the page.

 this topic need to be complete ...

 #The title manager module

-The title module is a <a href="system/addons/modules/title.js">piece of javascript set to manage title in the page.
+The title module is a <a target="_blank" href="system/addons/modules/title.js">piece of javascript set to manage title in the page.

 this topic need to be complete ...

 #The status manager module

-The status module is a <a href="system/addons/modules/status.js">piece of javascript</a> set to manage status in the page.
+The status module is a <a target="_blank" href="system/addons/modules/status.js">piece of javascript</a> set to manage status in the page.

 this page need to be complete ...

 #The enable module manager

-The enable module is a <a href="system/addons/modules/enable.js">piece of javascript</a> set to enable others module in the page.
+The enable module is a <a target="_blank" href="system/addons/modules/enable.js">piece of javascript</a> set to enable others module in the page.

 this page need to be complete ...

 #The disabel module manager

-The disable module is a <a href="system/addons/modules/disable.js">piece of javascript</a> set to disable others module in the page.
+The disable module is a <a target="_blank" href="system/addons/modules/disable.js">piece of javascript</a> set to disable others module in the page.

 this page need to be complete ...